ozanozisik/orsum/README.md

 orsum produces multiple files as output:<br>
 <ul>
 	<li> An HTML file which presents the summarized results - the list of representative terms - with an option to click on each term to see the represented terms.
-	<li> Two TSV files (-Summary.tsv, -Detailed.tsv) which contain the information in the HTML file in different format, with some extras, like term size. -Summary.tsv file is very useful for comparing multiple enrichment results.
+	<li> Two TSV files (-Summary.tsv, -Detailed.tsv) which contain the information in the HTML file in different formats, with some extras, like term size. -Summary.tsv file contains only representative terms while -Detailed.tsv additionally contains representative terms. -Summary.tsv file is very useful for getting an overview when comparing multiple enrichment results.
 	<li> Three figures for<br>
 		<ul>
 			<li> the representative terms and how many terms they represent